Double-Spending Problem and Byzantine General’s Problem in Relation to Cryptocurrency

 Table 2: A typical triple-entry system with distributed ledger technology

-Before moving forward, it is important understand what it means to double spend in a digital transaction, particularly with regards to cryptocurrency transactions.
+Before moving forward, it is important to understand what it means to double-spend in a digital transaction, particularly with regard to cryptocurrency transactions.

 The Second Problem: Double Spending